Explore the dynamics of city living.

-Providing a thorough understanding of urban communities and problem-solving, along with a background in sociology, economics, historic preservation, and more, UMW’s minor in urban studies will help prepare you to make a difference in the world around you in such fields as planning, community organization, public administration, housing, and economic development.
-A degree in urban studies is also good preparation for graduate work in education, law, business, and more.
+UMW’s minor in urban studies provides a thorough understanding of urban communities, along with a background in sociology, economics, historic preservation, and more.
+Our minor in urban studies will help prepare you to make a difference in the world around you in such fields as planning, community organization, housing, and economic development.
+A minor in urban studies is also good preparation for graduate work in planning, education, law, business, policy and more.

-Working closely with the Department of Historic Preservation, urban studies minors can find internships, many located in Washington, D.C., through such entities as the National Park Service and the Department of the Interior.
+Working closely with faculty in the Geography, Historic Preservation, and Sociology departments, urban studies minors can find internships in Fredericksburg and the surrounding counties, in Washington, D.C., and in Richmond, with local and regional planning departments, non-profits and federal agencies such as the National Park Service and the Department of the Interior.

-UMW’s urban studies minor requires 18 credits: one introductory class, one methods or research oriented class, three electives (special topics courses, independent studies, and internships in relevant topics may be substituted), and an urban studies capstone course.
-Required courses span the disciplines of anthropology, art history, classics, economics, geography, historic preservation, history, political science, and sociology.
+UMW’s urban studies minor requires 18 credits: one introductory class, four electives (special topics courses, independent studies, and internships in relevant topics may be substituted), and an urban studies capstone course.
+Elective courses span the disciplines of anthropology, art history, classics, economics, geography, historic preservation, history, political science, and sociology.